malcolmt/imaginary-maps-in-django/README.rst

 The main graphic was done using the Gimp_, following tutorials at `The Cartographer's Guild`_ website.
 I have spent hours playing with their map-making tutorials and trying out different things.
+The `World Building`_ subreddit is also worth regularly dipping into for inspiration and critiques.

 The shapefiles describing the island boundaries and paths and points of interest were creating in QGis_, a professional level tool that is highly accessible to amateurs and with a very supportive online community of tutorials and tips.